 Whetman Equipment contact tow

-Having a contact tow on your foredeck means you can quickly connect yourself to another boat and tow it with its bow sitting beside the widest part of your kayak and it’s widest part about level with your stern.
-This works well when recovering a kayak when someone has come out their boat and let go of it, or if you just need to make a short sharp push to help a paddler get past a headland or obstacle.
+Having a contact tow on your foredeck means you can quickly recover another boat and tow it with its bow sitting beside the widest part of your kayak and it’s widest part about level with your stern.
+This works well if someone has come out their boat and let go of it, or if you just need to make a short sharp push to help a tired paddler get past a headland or an obstacle.

-The Whetman MkII Contact Tow has a stainless steel buckle and you can adjust it’s length, useful if you want to drop the boat you are towing back a little.
+The Whetman MkII Contact Tow has a stainless-steel buckle and you can adjust it’s length, useful if you want to drop the boat you are towing back a little.
 One of its other main uses (at least in Sweden) is to clip the boat to the shore when arriving into a marina or harbour.
-You can leave the loaded kayaks on the water and attach them to the rings that sailing yachts would normally tie onto!
-I also use the Contact Tow when making a short tow with my Guide tow-line.
-I attach the contact tow to the casualty’s bow deck-lines and then run the rope through the second krab on the contact tow and back to the O ring on my guide tow.
+You can leave the loaded kayaks on the water and attach them to the rings that sailing boats would normally tie to.
+We also use the Contact Tow when making a short tow with a Guide tow-line.
+We attach the contact tow to the casualty’s bow deck-lines and then run the rope through the second krab on the contact tow and back to the O ring on the guide tow.
 This avoids the risk of nylon running over nylon that would occur if you ran the line directly through the casualty’s deck-lines and provides a release point at the boat under tow.

 Whetman Equipment Kraken carabiners

 Good carabiners for sea kayaking are always hard to find.
 Climbing krabs are no good as they mustn’t have a tooth or they snag the line.
-Carabiners tend to corrode mighty fast, especially on long expeditions and the best intentions to wash them in fresh water after use.
+Carabiners tend to corrode mighty fast, especially on long expeditions and it’s best to wash them in fresh water after use.

 The Whetman Equipment kraken carabiner has been designed specifically for sea kayaking and is very easy to use with one hand.
 It’s slender stainless steel construction makes it the most corrosion resistant carabiner yet and by far the best one to fit to your tow lines